About Lincoln County

 Property & Public Records

-The Lincoln County Register of Deeds office, located at 1110 East Main Street, Merrill, Wisconsin 54452, maintains all land and property records for the county.
-The office can be reached at (715) 539-1045.
+Lincoln County Register of Deeds office, located at 1110 East Main Street, Merrill, Wisconsin 54452, maintains all land and property records for Lincoln County.
+The office can be contacted through the office’s website.
 The Register of Deeds records and indexes documents including warranty deeds, quit claim deeds, mortgages, mortgage satisfactions, land contracts, liens (mechanic's liens, judgment liens, tax liens), easements, right-of-way agreements, plat maps, certified survey maps, and subdivision plats.

 - Many searches can be conducted free of charge online, though certified copies require payment and formal request.